Rousseeuw Prize for Statistics

 The Rousseeuw Prize for Statistics awards innovations in statistical research with impact on society.
 This biennial prize is awarded in even years, and consists of a medal, a certificate, and a monetary reward of US$1,000,000, similar to the Nobel Prize in other disciplines.
 The home institution of the Prize is the King Baudouin Foundation (KBF) in Belgium, which appoints the international jury and carries out the selection procedure.
 The award money comes from the Rousseeuw Foundation created by the statistician Peter Rousseeuw.

+History

-The first Rousseeuw Prize was awarded on October 12, 2022, at KU Leuven, presented by His Majesty King Philippe of Belgium.
+The first Rousseeuw Prize was awarded on October 12, 2022, at KU Leuven, presented by King Philippe of Belgium.
 The awarded topic was Causal Inference with application in Medicine and Public Health, with laureates James Robins, Andrea Rotnitzky, Thomas Richardson, Miguel Hernán and Eric Tchetgen Tchetgen.

+The second Rousseeuw Prize was awarded on December 3, 2024 for work on The False Discovery Rate and Methods to Control It, with laureates Yoav Benjamini, Ruth Heller, and Daniel Yekutieli.

 Laureates

 Nominations for the prize are submitted to its website together with letters of recommendation.
 The organizers of the prize and its ceremony are Mia Hubert and Stefan Van Aelst.